vachan-maker/vachan-maker.github.io/content/posts/february-in-review/index.md

 draft = false
 description = "What I did in the month of February"
 +++
+{{<figure src = "sugarcane2.webp" caption = "A glass of refreshing sugar cane juice" alt = "A hand holding a glass filled to the brim with cold sugarcane juice made from sugarcane, lemon juice,ginger and sugar.
+There is also a paper straw in the glass." title = "A hand holding a glass filled to the brim with cold sugarcane juice made from sugarcane, lemon juice,ginger and sugar.
+There is also a paper straw in the glass.">}}
 Huh it's already March.
 That was fast!
 And the heat is just unbearable.

 I had my third semester lab exams (OOP in Java & Data Structures) at the beginning of this month and I was really anxious about it because this was actually my first lab exam.
 There were a lot of programs to study and I thought I would blank out at the middle of writing a program and or not even know how to do a program the examiner asked.
 But thankfully, I was able to perform pretty well in the exam and got the output for both the labs.